CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/running-tests-and-launches.md

 :::note

-When you run a test from a client connected to an IntelliJ or Eclipse host, as these IDEs are configuration based, CodeTogether attempts to find an existing configuration on the host that matches the test.
+When you run a test from a client connected to an IntelliJ or Eclipse host, as these IDEs are configuration based, CodeTogether Live attempts to find an existing configuration on the host that matches the test.
 If a match is found, the existing configuration is run, a new configuration is created if a match cannot be found at the host end.

 :::